RandomStudio/tether/README.md

 ### 1. The Broker

+#### Why MQTT?

+- Widely-supported standard, especially for IOT and distributed systems
+- Supports flexible publish/subscribe patterns (one to one, one to many, many to many, etc.)
+- Works via TCP sockets as well as WebSocket; therefore usable from many different environments and programming languages, as well as the browser

+#### Where is my broker?

 For our purposes, a single broker per installation/system is typically sufficient.
 It's convenient to use Docker to provide a pre-configured instance, so anything that can run Docker (a Mac, a Raspberry Pi, a Linux PC, a Windows PC) is suitable.

 The broker could be running on the same machine as the other agents, in which case all connections can point at `localhost` - the lowest-latency option, and useful for a development / testing / simulation environment.